 Although there is some debate as to whether certain foods, such as honey, fit into a vegan diet, if you are cooking for other vegans, it is best to err on the side of caution and avoid these foods or ask your guests.
 Most vegans extend the definition of veganism to go beyond just food.
 Vegans will also likely avoid the use of all personal and household products tested on animals and avoid purchasing and using all animal-derived, non-food products, such as leather, fur, and wool.
 There is some debate as to whether second-hand animal products, such as a leather jacket from a thrift store, can be included in a cruelty-free vegan lifestyle or not.

 What Do Vegans Eat?

-Vegans also eat many of the same common and familiar everyday foods that everyone else does, such as a green salad, spaghetti, peanut butter sandwiches, and chips and salsa.
+Vegans also eat many of the same common and familiar everyday foods that everyone else does, such as a green salad, spaghetti, peanut butter sandwiches, cornbread, and chips and salsa.
 For example, foods such as a vegetarian burrito without cheese or sour cream would be vegan.
 A vegetarian Thai curry made from coconut milk is vegan.
-Pasta with tomato sauce or another non-meat and non-dairy sauce is vegan.
+Egg-free pasta with tomato sauce or another non-meat and non-dairy sauce is vegan.
 Most bread is vegan as well.

 Some people easily go from eating meat to vegan right away, while others struggle with their new commitment.
 Others may choose to go vegetarian first and then slowly omit eggs and dairy.
 There's no right or wrong way to do it, but you may want to learn about what's worked for other people.
 Whatever way you do it, keep your goals in mind and remember why you are choosing to adopt a vegan diet.